Building 21st-Century Skills Through Travel

 As you drift into summer, reflect on your year.
 What did you do well?
 What could have gone better?
 What changes do you want to make?
 What kind of people do you want your students to become?
 How do you want your students to perceive learning?
 Does your current approach support your teaching goals?
 Are drill worksheets working for you, and more importantly, are your students getting anything out of them?

 Thanks for stopping by!
-Follow Experiential Learning Depot on Pinterest and Instagram for more on experiential education.
+Follow Experiential Learning Depot on TPT, Pinterest and Instagram for more on experiential education.
+Also, join my newsletter to get free access to my growing experiential learning resource library, AND a project-based learning assessment e-Portfolio where students can manage and showcase learning outcomes.

 Spring is the perfect time of year for citizen science!
 It's warming up outside, students are getting antsy and exhausted, testing is underway, breaks are badly needed.
 On top of that, things start to get active in the world of wildlife, especially in temperate regions like Minnesota.
 Animals emerge from hibernation, migrating species begin their long journeys to their summer sanctuaries, and it's breeding season for many organisms.